EMBRACE Highlights

 - Clinics can choose from several different types of reports, depending on clinician preferences, legislative guidelines, and regional ethical standards.

-How does the testing Process work?
+How does EMBRACE work?

 Fresh blastocysts